seraphcxl/BigBoss/README.md

 BigBoss
 =======

-1. A thread safety encasulation for CoreData.
-2. A disk cache using FMDB.
+0. A disk cache using FMDB.
-3. A disk cache using my encasulation for CoreData.
+1. A disk cache using my encasulation for CoreData.